Israel's military carries out strikes in Lebanon and Gaza, killing dozens of people

 That war, the most recent of several conflicts involving Hezbollah over the past four decades, killed more than 4,000 people in Lebanon, including hundreds of civilians, and caused an estimated $11 billion worth of destruction, according to the World Bank.
 In Israel, 127 people died, including 80 soldiers.

-Hospitals in Gaza said at least 21 Palestinians were killed in Israeli strikes Wednesday on both sides of the yellow line established in last month’s ceasefire.
+Gaza's Ministry of Health said that Israeli strikes killed 25 Palestinians and injured 77 since the afternoon.
+Hospital officials who received the bodies said they came from on both sides of the yellow line established in last month’s ceasefire.
 The boundary splits the enclave in two, leaving the border zone under Israeli military control while the area beyond it is meant to serve as a safe zone.

 Officials at al-Ahli, Shifa, Nasser and Kuwaiti hospitals reported they received the bodies of those killed from Gaza City, Khan Younis and the Muwasi area, the southern Gaza displacement camp.
 An Israeli strike also killed one person in Shijaiyah, a Gaza City neighborhood outside the safe zone where Israeli forces remain deployed.